Suzy (record label): Artists

-Like other former Yugoslav record labels, Suzy also released numerous foreign pop and rock albums for the domestic market, including albums by AC/DC, Adam and the Ants, Blood, Sweat & Tears, Blue Öyster Cult, The Clash, Leonard Cohen, Phil Collins, Alice Cooper, Dolly Parton, Elvis Costello, Crosby, Stills, Nash & Young, The Doors, Bob Dylan, Europe, Fleetwood Mac, Aretha Franklin, Iron Butterfly, Michael Jackson, Judas Priest, Cyndi Lauper, Led Zeppelin, MC5, Midnight Oil, Prince, The Rolling Stones, Sade, Santana, Bob Seger, Paul Simon, Bruce Springsteen, Rod Stewart, Johnny Winter, Yes, and others.
+Like other former Yugoslav record labels, Suzy also released numerous foreign pop and rock albums for the domestic market, including albums by AC/DC, Adam and the Ants, Asia, Blood, Sweat & Tears, Blue Öyster Cult, The Clash, Leonard Cohen, Phil Collins, Elvis Costello, Alice Cooper, Crosby, Stills, Nash & Young, The Doors, Bob Dylan, Eagles, Europe, Fleetwood Mac, John Fogerty, Aretha Franklin, Iron Butterfly, Michael Jackson, Janis Joplin, Judas Priest, Cyndi Lauper, Led Zeppelin, MC5, Midnight Oil, Mother's Finest, Stevie Nicks, Dolly Parton, Prince, The Rolling Stones, Sade, Santana, Bob Seger, Simon & Garfunkel and Paul Simon, Bruce Springsteen, Rod Stewart, Toto, Johnny Winter, Yes, and others.
 Suzy closely cooperated with many international major labels such as CBS Records for instance.

 Competition

 Other major labels in the former Socialist Federal Republic of Yugoslavia were: PGP-RTB and Jugodisk from Belgrade, Jugoton from Zagreb, Diskoton from Sarajevo, ZKP RTLJ from Ljubljana, Diskos from Aleksandrovac, and others.

 Logos

 From 1972, for this record label, there are three different logos.
 The first logo of the record label has been in use from 1972 to 1974, the second logo has been in use from 1974 to 1984, and the third and current logo is in use from 1984.